rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_1/Recursion.md

 4. Do I have a solution now?
 If yes, I'm done

-5. If not, try and extend again
+5. If not, try to extend again

 6. When I can't extend, take one step back and try a different way